CSS3 Box Sizing

 Note: When using the CSS

-property the resulting width and height of the content area are calculated by subtracting theborder
+box-sizingproperty the resulting width and height of the content area are calculated by subtracting theborderandpaddingwidths of the respective sides from the specifiedwidthandheightproperties.